Version: February 1st, 2023

 4.1 Upon written request, Client shall provide reasonable cooperation regarding information requests from law enforcement, regulators or Operators or requests for information from CM.com to comply with its legal obligations.

 4.2 Client shall ensure that access to the account of Client on the CM.com Platform and the Services shall be limited to authorized persons of Client and that log-in credentials are stored securely.
-Client is responsible for the access to the account of Client on the CM.com Platform and Services, including but not limited to all activity occurring on its account, even if not authorized by Client, all Traffic send/delivered through Client’s account, the lawfulness of Traffic and legal relation with End Users, including as to whether End Users have provided a valid consent to receive Traffic.
+Client is responsible for the access to the account of Client on the CM.com Platform and Services, including but not limited to all activity occurring on its account, even if not authorized by Client, all Traffic sent/delivered through Client’s account, the lawfulness of Traffic and legal relation with End Users, including as to whether End Users have provided a valid consent to receive Traffic.
 Client guarantees that the End User Service complies with Applicable (Data Protection) Law and does not infringe any third-party rights.
 Client will maintain up to date records of End User consent.
 Client will not send any spam, unsolicited Traffic, nor other unethical, illegal, punishable, or otherwise fraudulent or illicit Traffic or content and will not violate the CM.com anti-spam policy.

 4.3 Client shall solely use the Services for their intended and normal purpose and/or purposes as agreed upon and described in the Agreement.
 Without limitation, Client shall not: (i) reverse engineer or otherwise attempt to gain unauthorized access to any component of the Service; (ii) resell the Service or otherwise use or allow any person to use Service for any purpose other than for the benefit of Client in accordance with the Agreement; (iii) interfere with or (attempt to) disrupt the integrity or performance of the Service, or any data or content contained therein or transmitted thereby; (iv) collect data from or regarding the Service, except for Service features provided by CM.com used expressly for such purposes; or (v) use the Service, or any CM.com Confidential Information for benchmarking or competitive analysis with respect to competitive or related products or services, or to develop, commercialize, license or sell any product, service or technology that could, directly or indirectly, compete with the Service.